MhmdNat/ethical-hacking-portfolio/README.md

   Web exploitation techniques.

 ## Current Work
-- Working on DC-1 walk-through, specifically will start the priv-esc part
+- Working on DC-2 walk-through
-- Will also add techniques used in the linux section
+- Will also add techniques used in the linux section and web section if applicable